TeamSparkAI/toolvault/docs/policies.md

 ## Other

-Validators will indicate whether they produce matches
+Validators will indicate whether they produce matches (not sure we need this - it's just for UX to know whether to show text replacement action)

 If any filter has a validator that produces matches, the match processing actions will be avalable on the policy

-Text replacement and error return actions are contradictory - we'd need to resolve what to do if the user indicated both
+Text replacement and error return actions are contradictory
+- If both, message level action wins
-- Or prevent the user from indicating both somehow in the UX
+- We could try to prevent the user from indicating both somehow in the UX (maybe later)

 Examples:
 - A pinning validator would be a "message" validator that doesn't produce matches